Bordj Badji Mokhtar: Transportation

 Bordj Badji Mokhtar is very distant from other population centres, but the N6 national highway does connect it to Reggane and Adrar to the north and Timiaouine to the southeast.
-The smuggling of drugs, fuel and migrants is an important economic activity in the area, employing the El-Khalil border crossing into Mali, about 20 km southeast of the town.
+The smuggling of drugs, fuel and migrants is an important economic activity in the area, employing the In Khalil border crossing into Mali, about 20 km southeast of the town.

 Bordj Badji Mokhtar is served by Bordj Badji Mokhtar Airport.

 Education

 1.2% of the population has a tertiary education, and another 4.4% has completed secondary education.
 The overall literacy rate is 26.1% (the lowest for any commune in Adrar Province), and is 33.3% among males (the lowest in the province) and 17.8% among females (the second lowest in the province).
+In the municipality there is only one school..